simorjay/PeerThreatModel/README.md

 The  Security Program serves two primary functions: 1) security integration and engineer buy- in and 2) a scalable process that actively and continuously is /shifting left.

-This training was developed by Microsoft , to help engineers become reviewers and provide security peer review of what we build.

 If you are here and ready to start - the next steps are to: